MrJurgenWillems/Habilitation/README.md

 7 respectively elaborate concepts of stakeholder perceptions in the hospital and (non-formal) educational sectors.

-Article 5 (Willems, Boenigk & Jegers, 2014) presents seven trade-offs for researchers and practitioners to consider before engaging in a nonprofit performance measurement project.
+Article 5 (Willems, Boenigk, and Jegers 2014) presents seven trade-offs for researchers and practitioners to consider before engaging in a nonprofit performance measurement project.
 By presenting these seven trade-offs, this theory-driven study complements contemporary